3v401/Others/AWS/Database/README.md

-### This post is under development
+## This post is under development

-Database made with Node.js in AWS.
+### Database made with Node.js in AWS.

+Note: This post is for someone who doesn't have knowledge of Node.js so I explained every possible concept.
+Future posts won't have explanation of concepts already explained here.

 ### Explanation structure of the project